Szymongib/sqlx-insert/README.md

 ### Attributes

 `SQLInsert` macro supports the following struct attributes:
-- `database` - type implementing `sqlx::Database` for which insert query is implemented.
+- `database` - list of types implementing `sqlx::Database` for which insert query is implemented.
 - `table` - the name of the table to which generated query inserts.

 And field level attributes:
 - `ignore` - ignore field in generated insert query.
 - `rename` - column name for which the field should be inserted.

-Examples struct using those:
+Example struct using those:
 ```rust
 #[derive(SQLInsert, Clone, Debug, PartialEq)]
 #[sqlx_insert(table = "thingy")]